novonordisk-research/ProcessOptimizer/README.md

 ## Installation

-ProcessOptimizer can be installed using `pip install ProcessOptimizer` The repository and examples can be found at https://github.com/novonordisk-research/ProcessOptimizer ProcessOptimizer can also be installed by running `pip install -e .` in top directory of the cloned repository.
+ProcessOptimizer can be installed using `pip install ProcessOptimizer`<br/>
+The repository and examples can be found at https://github.com/novonordisk-research/ProcessOptimizer<br/>
+ProcessOptimizer can also be installed by running `pip install -e .` in top directory of the cloned repository.

 ## How to get started